 All this left no doubt: the book was either written or inspired by Saddam Husayn.
 Some speculation swirled around one other possibility, Saddam’s son ‘Udayy.
 But his authorship seemed very unlikely since, as we shall see, the only possible allusion to him in the book is very negative.
 The U.S. Central Intelligence Agency was definitely persuaded that Saddam supervised the writing of the book, so much so that it subjected the text to a thorough analysis, in order to glean insights into Saddam’s mental processes.8

-The novel describes the feats of a young man called Muhammad bin Husayn as-Saqr, who in 1959 takes part in an attempt to kill the then-prime minister, ‘Abd al-Karim Qasim.
+At first glance, it may seem bizarre that a literary work be read as a key to the politics of Iraq.
+But this has a precedent in a similar episode dating from 1979, when Saddam was preparing the ground for his final assent to the presidency.
+A year earlier, a novel appeared in Baghdad entitled The Long Days and written by ‘Abd al-Amir Mu‘alla.9 The novel describes the feats of a young man called Muhammad bin Husayn as-Saqr, who in 1959 takes part in an attempt to kill the then-prime minister, ‘Abd al-Karim Qasim.
 The failed attempt forces the hero to flee to Egypt, but he returns to Iraq some years later to become the leader of the country.
 This, of course, is the very thinly veiled story of Saddam Husayn himself, and the book presaged Saddam’s final seizure of power.
 The film and television series based on the novel dropped the literary façade altogether, calling the hero by his real name.10

 Zabiba and the King, like The Long Days, was published to serve the needs and interests of Saddam Husayn.
 The difference is that in this case, Saddam himself is most likely the author.
 On the one hand, this is a handicap.
 The Long Days had some literary merit, whereas Zabiba and the King is boring and incoherent.
 The story is prefaced by a tirade of sloganeering propaganda. ("Did the nation’s spirit of mission not revive again in Iraq ... after Zionism had prevailed and spread its tyranny alongside its hated ally the U.S?")11 Often the novel jumps without warning from pre-Islamic antiquity to modern times, making the story difficult to follow.
 The characters depicted in the novel are caricatures, lacking the complexity and depth of real people.
 And, alas, the novel is not written in the best Arabic style.
 This is clearly the work of an amateur author.

 On the other hand, many of the messages in the book are crude and clear-cut, and easy to follow.
 It is not difficult to link the violence and vengeance that run rampant in the book to the same themes in the long career of Saddam Husayn.
 Yet is there still more to the novel?
 In particular, does it offer clues as to Saddam’s future plans for Iraq?
 A close reading suggests that it might, and that it is part of Saddam’s effort to mould posterity—to reach out, past his own demise, to assure his legacy for all time.

 To understand the political meaning of Zabiba and the King, it is necessary to dwell for a moment on the book’s turgid plot—and a plot it certainly is.
 It unfolds, like any standard soap opera, through episodes of love, jealousy, betrayal, vengeance, and wisdom.
 (But since it is set in Iraq and not Dallas, the hero can tell the heroine "to cut her tongue"—a fate that befalls another character in the novel, and a punishment that is also sometimes administered in Saddam’s Iraq.)

 The narrator, an old, wise, and wizened woman, tells the following tale: